The Moment Your Phone Stopped Working for You

 When you implement this framework – conducting your audit, running your adoption protocol, and scheduling quarterly reviews – you’re swimming with the current instead of against it.
 The tools that remain in your stack are there because they genuinely serve you, not because of inertia or FOMO or a marketing campaign.

 You don’t need fewer tools.
 You need intentional tools.
-And the intentional technology use framework to maintain that alignment isn’t complicated.
-It’s just a series of structured questions you ask before adoption and quarterly checkpoints where you’re honest about what’s working.
+The intentional technology use framework to maintain that alignment isn’t complicated.
+It’s a series of structured questions you ask before adoption and quarterly checkpoints where you’re honest about what’s working.
+Conscious technology choices, made consistently over time, build a stack that serves your actual life rather than your aspirational one.
 The best technology stack isn’t the most powerful one — it’s the one you chose on purpose.

 Next 10 Minutes